Nesvilab/MSFragger/tutorial_linux_updated.md

 # Running a FragPipe-equivalent workflow on Linux

-Example shell scripts for TIMS-TOF PASEF data and non-ion mobility data are shown below, modify them to suit your configuration.
+Example shell scripts for TIMS-TOF PASEF data (with [IMQuant](https://github.com/Nesvilab/IMQuant)) and non-ion mobility data are shown below, modify them to suit your configuration.
 <br>

 ### TIMS-TOF data: